AsteriskAmpersand/Ice-Experimental/README.md

 - Full details can be found here: <https://www.nexusmods.com/monsterhunterworld/mods/2164>

 ### ──────────【 Skills 】────────── ###
-While a more comprehensive rework and rebalancing of skills is planned for ICE in the future, some skills have been tweaked in the mean time with the following goals in mind:
+While a more comprehensive rework and rebalancing of skills is planned for ICE in the future, some skills have been tweaked in the mean time with the an emphasis on increasing the variety of competitive options for hunters.
+This is mainly accomplished by:
-1. Providing more interesting options that have a meaningful impact on gameplay.
+1. Changing skills to have a more meaningful impact on gameplay.
-2. Providing more value at low levels of skills, to incentivize taking a wider variety of skills.
+2. Increasing the value of skills at lower levels.
+> Weapon-specific interactions with certain skills will be covered in that weapon's section instead of here.

 #### 【 General Changes 】 ####
 - Weakness Exploit:
-  - Softening requirement removed.
+  - Affinity bonus changed to 15/30/50%.
+Softening requirement removed.
-  - > This reverts a nerf from IB and is intended to help reduce reliance on Clutch Claw softening.
+  - > This reverts a nerf from IB and is intended to reduce reliance on Clutch Claw softening.
 - Focus:
   - Bonus gauge generation increased to 10/18/25% (up from 5/10/20%).
   - > This change helps gauge-based weapons reach certain meaningful breakpoints.
 - Heroics: Base Attack bonus changed from 0/5/5/10/15/25/40% to 5/10/15/20/25/30/40%.
 - Flinch Free:
   - "Brace" decoration size decreased to Lv1 (from Lv3).
-  - Now negates airborne launches from other hunters at Lv1.
+  - Now affects airborne launches from other hunters.
+Lv2 will reduce the effect to a normal trip.
+Lv3 will negate the launches entirely.
 (See "Airborne Launches" under "Quality of Life" section for more details)
 - Fortify:
   - Duration increased to 9.1 hours (up from 50 minutes).
-  - > This partially reverts a nerf from IB, as Capcom's nerf only encouraged players to restart their Guiding Lands session every 50 minutes, rather than actually addressing any real issues.
+  - > This partially reverts a nerf from IB, as Capcom's nerf only encouraged players to restart their Guiding Lands session every 50 minutes, rather than addressing any balance issues with Fortify.
 - Quick Sheathe:
-  - Speed increase changed to 15/30/40% (from 10/20/40%).
+  - Speed bonus changed to 15/30/40% (from 10/20/40%).
 - Maximum Might:
   - Level 5 Affinity bonus increased to 50% (up from 40%).
   - Max Stamina time requirement decreased to 0 seconds (down from 5).